PauloLory-ionos/spec/rest-api-guidelines.md

 Relationships describe how entities connect or interact with each other, helping structure API endpoints for clarity and hierarchy.

 It is important to consider the relationships between different types of resources and how those associations could be exposed.
-- For example, `/virtual-machines/my-vm/disks` **could** represent all the disks for the virtual machine my-vm.
+- For example, `/compute/instances/my-vm/storage/block-storages` **could** represent all the storage/block-storages for the virtual machine my-vm.
-- It is also possible to **go in the opposite direction** and represent the association from a disk to a virtualMachine with a URI like `/disks/disk-test/virtual-machines`.
+- It is also possible to **go in the opposite direction** and represent the association from a disk to a virtualMachine with a URI like `/storage/block-storages/disk-test/instances`.

 **However, if this model is adopted excessively, its implementation could become complex.**